lbriais/stacked_config/README.md

 Try this little script and then create some config files to test how it is handled (see [next section] (#where-are-my-config-files-) to know where to create the config files).

+You are supposed to access the merged config through the `[] method of the orchestrator` (config[] in the previous example).
+Still you can modify any of the layers automatically created, you are not supposed to, and if you modify or add a new property (a so called "runtime property"), it will actually set the property in the `override` layer.

+That's why you can always come back to the initial state by calling `reset` on the orchestrator.
+This actually just clears the override layer.

+Every layer is accessible through the following orchestrator properties:

+* system_layer
+* global_layer
+* user_layer
+* provided_config_file_layer
+* command_line_layer
+* write_layer

 ### Where are my config files ?